RobertBemmann/pensieve/_posts/2023-07-20-intro-to-change-data-capture.md

   * requires higher system privileges for access to transaction logs
   * requires expert knowledge in terms of setup (for example Kafka Connect and Kafka for using Debezium)
   * requires a high amount of storage
+  * for Debezium to work the tables need to have a primary key

 *Query-based CDC*
 * Periodically run SQL queries against the database